+- " Lake Placid

+- " Bowling Green

+- een " LaBelle

-" Immokalee
+- " Immokalee

-" Zolfo Springs
+- " Zolfo Springs

-" Marco Island
+- " Marco Island

 Each of these communities (Figure 5) will be explored as potential candidates to become state designated Trail Towns.
 They would join Everglades City, at the southernmost end of the planning corridor, which is already a designated Trail Town.